-The design air permeability rate shall not exceed the rate required to achieve Passive House.
+The design air permeability rate shall not exceed the rate stated in the Design Stage SAP Worksheet for each dwelling type.

 2.2.2 SOUND TESTING

 Sound testing is the Employers required route for confirming sound insulation compliance.

 Where significant external noise sources are likely to cause disturbance a sound survey shall be carried out by a specialist and recommendations incorporated.